cnrancher/octopus/docs/octopus/state_of_devicelink.md

                                       '
 ```

-After the device instance is successfully created, the `limb` will use the `spec.adaptor.parameters` and `spec.template.spec` to connect that real device via adaptor:
+After the device instance is successfully created, the `limb` will use the `spec.template.spec` to connect that real device via adaptor:

 ```text
            │